 Together, we're redefining what it means, looks and feels like, to be doing "woman's work" in the world today.
-With confidence and the occasional rant.
-From boardrooms to studios, kitchens to coding dens, we explore the multifaceted experiences of today's woman, confirming that the new definition of "woman's work" is whatever feels authentic, true, and right for you.
-We're shedding expectations, s... more
+From boardrooms to studios, kitchens to coding dens, we explore the multifaceted experiences of today's women, confirming that the new definition of "woman's work" is whatever feels authentic, true, and right for you.
+We're shedding expectations, setting aside the "shoulds", giving our fi... more

 People also subscribe to these shows.